 What is Hyperthermia and Fever?

 Hyperthermia which is commonly known as a fever, is a medical condition characterized by an elevated body temperature beyond the normal range, usually greater than 39 °C (102.2 °F).
-Basically, it occurs when the body’s thermoregulation process (controls temperature) fails to maintain a balance between heat production and heat loss.
+It occurs when the body’s thermoregulation process (controls temperature) fails to maintain a balance between heat production and heat loss.

 Why Nursing Care Plan For Fever?